Procurement and Fair Jobs Code - what is required by agencies

 • incorporate Fair Jobs Code Model Clauses into tender documentation

-• verify the Fair Jobs Plan
+• verify the Fair Jobs Code plan

 • review the Fair Jobs Code plan